Mother’s Day, 2014

 Out of the mouths of babes…

-Our second son, Grant, was my free-spirited, creative child from the get go.
-He taught me how to play again and through him, I tapped into my own magical and creative spirit.
-Grant lived his life at full tilt and as a little boy, it shows in most of the photographs as he was usually sporting some sort of wound on his face from something that he never could exactly remember the how’s or the where’s behind it.
+Our second son, Grant, was my free-spirited, creative child from the get-go.
+He taught me how to play again, and through him, I tapped into my own magical and creative spirit.
+Grant lived his life at full tilt, and as a little boy, it shows in most of the photographs, as he was usually sporting some sort of wound on his face from something he never could exactly remember the hows or wheres behind it.

 Grant was my kid who needed to be free… and as a toddler, hated wearing diapers in the summer while playing outside.
-After a few rounds of trying to fix the situation with duct tape, I gave up and let him be free – of diapers and tan lines.
+After a few rounds of trying to fix the situation with duct tape, I gave up and let him be free…of diapers and tan lines whenever he was outside.

-I let go of the “supposed tos” and “shoulds” with Grant and when he decided that he wanted to wear plaid pants that were too little, swim shoes and a navy blue blazer to his preschool graduation, when all the other kids would be in shorts and tee shirts, how could I say no?
+I let go of the “supposed tos” and “shoulds” with Grant, and when he decided that he wanted to wear plaid pants that were too small, swim shoes, and a navy blue blazer to his preschool graduation, when all the other kids would be in shorts and tee shirts, how could I say no?

-He took things apart, put things together, created from nothing and imagined everything.
-He was observant to a tee and would comment on a new outfit, new recipe or if I had changed something in the house and with his observations came honesty….
+He took things apart, put things together, created from nothing, and imagined everything.
+He was observant to a tee and would comment on a new outfit, a new recipe, or if I had changed something in the house, and with his observations came honesty….

 “This doesn’t taste very good, Mom…”